KatharinaPreissinger/Malaria_stage_classifier/README.md

-# Stage-specific classification of RBCs
+# Malaria stage classifier

-This is a documentation of a Python package to classify RBCs in microscopy images.
+This is the documentation of a Python package to classify RBCs in microscopy images.
 It includes:

 * a package for the stage-specific classification of RBCs (`ClassificationRBC`) with four modules:
     * `NN.py` which initialises the neural network and trains the data